Doug Moench

 About Doug

-I am a 72 year old work in progress.
-Still “under construction" and just getting started with painting in 2019 after graduating with a bachelor's degree in art in 1972, with a start on my art education that began in 1969.
+I am a 74 year old work in progress.
+Still “under construction."
+Got started with painting again in 2019 after retiring from my very "non-art" career.
+I graduated with a bachelor's degree in art in 1972, with a start on my art education that began in 1969.
 50 years.
-That's a long time to look and think and study in preparation to put brush to paper.
-But that is some of what I did in the intervening years: study art, artists and techniques.
-A few abandoned starts are in there but I never stopped my personal study of artists and techniques.
-I am a perpetual student, curious and having fun.
+That's a long time.
+But while pursuing an unrelated career, raising kids and all that stuff, I had a bit of time to look and think and study in preparation to put brush to paper.
+That is some of what I did in the intervening years: study art, artists and techniques.
+There were a few abandoned starts in there but I never stopped my personal study of artists and techniques.
+I am a perpetual student, curious, striving to improve and having fun.
 Ready to rock, as they say.
-Have a look at the images.
+So have a look at the images.
 That's all you really need to know.